paulbaumgart/CanyonPilot/README.markdown

 Per-quad collision detection is implemented for three points: the wing tips and the nose of the plane.
 If any of these points collide with the ground, the plane explodes.

 The canyon is constructed on-the-fly, in a separate thread, from a piecewise cubic Bezier curve.
 The curve determines the path of the canyon.
 In order to ensure a smooth path, the piecewise curve is C1 continuous.
 A height map is generated based on path defined by the curve.
 The height map is perturbed using Gaussian-distributed random noise and fractal terrain generation techniques in order to create a realistic appearance for the canyon.
 The canyon is textured, and this texture is modulated with colors depending on the height level in order to create geological layers.
+As the plane flies through the canyon, the canyon gets increasingly narrow, making avoiding a crash harder.

 A sky box forms the backdrop for the scene.